Afro Canada III: celebrating our unsung heroes

 A visual dimension above and beyond

-Afro Canada presented two major creative challenges, among others.
+Afro Canada presented major creative challenges.
 One was a thorough, drill-down search for information.
 A tall order for co-writer Judith Brès, surrounded by teams of researchers to carry out this quasi-archaeological dig.
 Researching information, genealogies, and players took more than a year.
 “It was really a long-haul commitment.
 The screenwriting continued all the way through the filming period.
 The work never stopped.
 Researching, screenwriting, plus the final rewriting in editing,” said Brès.

 “First of all, a timeline from 1605 to the present had to be established, from the arrival of probably the first Afro-descendant to visit Canada, Mathieu Da Costa (Champlain’s interpreter), and including important characters, research on families, or witnesses...” she said.
 “Throughout the process, we continually focused on family, testimonials, and life stories.”